-In my capacity of the Managing Director at Techstars NYC I spend a lot of time with founders on getting funding.
+In my capacity as the Managing Director at the Techstars NYC Accelerator, I spend a lot of time with founders on getting funding.
 Raising money is a complex and rigorous process.
 It requires preparation and precision.

 I’ve been writing extensively on the topic here on my blog.
 I’ve been also collecting the best articles I find around the web.
 In this post, I’ve compiled the best writing I found on the topic with brief commentary about each post.